200803-java-devops/Project0-John/README.md

       - [x] May also be requested to list commands
     - [x] Reads command and follows up requesting relevant data

+- [x] Can add and remove to list of games
-- [x] Basic CRUD functionality
+- [x] Can display list of games
+- [x] Can display sublist of games based on genre, control method, or if the game has been started
+- [x] Can select random game from list or sublists

-- [ ] Persists game list to database
+- [x] Persists game list to database
-  - [ ] GameList mirroring database created on program start
+  - [x] GameList mirroring database created on program start

 ## How to Use

+Program requires : maven, java, docker for postgresql, and junit

+Note : port 5432 must be free
+Before program is run, must build and run docker container by running following commands from db directory: docker build -t projectdb . docker run --rm -p 5432:5432 musicapi

+Compile program using:
+mvn compile

+Run unit tests using:
-Build and run unit test cases with mvn test
+mvn test

+Run program using:
+mvn exec:java